-Melted wax or the very end of candle is leftover candle wax that could be repurposed.
-Use these helpful tips to find ways to use your leftover candle wax or share your own ideas.
+Melted wax from the very end of candles can be repurposed in many ways.
+Find ways to use your leftover candle wax or share your own ideas here.
 This is a guide about using leftover candle wax.

 Read and rate the best solutions below by giving them a "thumbs up".